 - Cardiovascular, which delivers oxygen all over the body via the heart and its blood vessels.

-- Autonomic nervous system, which regulates unconscious activities like breathing, heart rate, and digestion.
+- The autonomic nervous system, which regulates unconscious activities like breathing, heart rate, and digestion.

 - Inflammatory response, which regulates the body’s immune response to an injury or traumatic medical condition.

-CBD is well tolerated in most patients and has few side effects.
-However, it should be used under guidance from a health care practitioner to determine the correct dosage.
+CBD interacts with the receptors in the ECS, helping to promote overall wellness and homeostasis.
+CBD is not psychoactive so it does not inhibit regular function and consciousness.
+It is well tolerated in most patients and has few side effects.
+However, CBD should be used under guidance from a health care practitioner to determine the correct dosage.
 Any CBD oil that is being purchased should be done so from a legitimate provider that has proper milligram dosages on the products being sold.
 The traditional recovery techniques for stroke survivors are challenging and slow-moving.
-Using CBD oil for stroke recovery is great for complimenting traditional recovery techniques as well as being a safe, effective, and viable medicine in its own right.
+Using CBD oil for stroke recovery is becoming a popular alternative to traditional recovery techniques.